 - In the Hetalia Bloodbath 2011, it happens to two characters.
 First, Seychelles experiences this as she's a nation-tan with a tropical climate and yet she's trouncing around in snow to join the others.
 Later, we find out that a pre-teen!Holy Roman Empire experienced this and Blood from the Mouth when he had a seizure during a Germanic states reunion, and his caretaker Hungary has to carry him in her arms.

-- An entire mob of grown-ups pass out during a speech in the Spy Kids movie.
+- An entire mob of grown-ups pass out during a speech after they toast in Spy Kids 2: Island of Lost Dreams.

 - Alex in A Clockwork Orange falls face-first into his pasta after being slipped a mickey by the writer whose wife he and the Droogs gang-raped in the beginning of the film.